cancerberoSgx/js-editors/README.md

 Roadmap & ideas
 ===============

 * be able of creating an object editor from a form element.
+* be compatible with serverside nodejs/rhino for generating real markup. support pure string rendering.